open-telemetry/opentelemetry-specification/specification/error-handling.md

 ## Configuring Error Handlers

-SDK authors MUST supply settings that allow end users to change the library's default error handling behavior.
+SDK authors MUST supply settings that allow end users to change the library's default error handling behavior for non-recoverable errors.
 Application developers may want to run with strict error handling in a staging environment to catch invalid uses of the API, or malformed config.
 Note that configuring a custom error handler in this way is the only exception to the basic error handling principles outlined above.
 The mechanism by which end users set or register a custom error handler should follow language-specific conventions.